To apply, please submit a cover letter, resume, and the names and contact information for three references.

 Experience with field work on research vessels in Great Lakes or large bodies of water under various weather conditions.

-Experience with water quality measurement instruments.
+Experience with using in situ water quality instruments.

 Experience in data analysis using Excel, R, or other statistical packages.

 Strong communication skills, including a demonstrated ability to work both in a team environment and independently.